googleads/googleads-shopping-samples/java/README.md

 4. Build and run any of the included samples.

+   You will need to enter your Google login in the terminal.
-   If using an OAuth2 client ID for the first time, you will need to enter your Google login in the terminal.
-The application will then open a browser so you can authorize it to access your Merchant Center account.
+   If using an OAuth2 client ID for the first time, the application will then open a browser so you can authorize it to access your Merchant Center account.